zeroc-ice/ice/cpp/BuildInstructionsWindows.md

-# Building Ice for C++ for Windows Applications
+# Building Ice for C++ on Windows

-This file describes the Ice source distribution, including information about compiler requirements, third-party dependencies, and instructions for building and testing the distribution.
-If you prefer, you can download a [Windows installer][1] that contains pre-compiled debug and release libraries, executables, and everything else necessary to build Ice applications on Windows.
+This file describes how to build Ice for C++ from sources on Windows, and how to test the resulting build.

+ZeroC provides [Ice binary distributions][1] for various platforms and compilers, including Windows and Visual Studio, so building Ice from sources is usually unnecessary.

 ## Build Requirements